-I was fascinated by the NY Times' two recent articles on sleep.
-One is about how to get more of it so you'll be more beautiful, featuring spas, sleep products and a barely perceptible nod to useful skills like meditation and relaxation.
-The companion piece is about makeup to hide the ravages of sleeplessness.
+I'm fascinated by two articles about sleep in the New York Times.
+One is about how to get more of it so you'll feel more beautiful, which features spas, sleep products, and a barely perceptible nod to useful skills like meditation and relaxation.
+The companion piece is about makeup to hide the ravages of insomnia.
 Really?

-Sleep deprivation causes irritability, relationship issues, depression, anxiety, weight gain, medical problems, cognitive deficits, impaired work performance, car crashes and a host of other ills beyond the toll it takes on physical beauty.
-Makeup is not going to solve these problems.
+Sleep deprivation causes irritability, relationship issues, depression, anxiety, weight gain, medical problems, cognitive deficits, impaired work performance, car crashes, and a host of other ills way beyond the toll it takes on physical beauty.
+Makeup will not solve these problems.

 Clouding the issue by suggesting a cosmetic fix, spa products or pills ignores the fact that sleep problems are often easily remedied without medication or costly solutions.